PitPik/circularjs/documentation/TOOLBOX.md

 # Toolbox helper functions

 The **Toolbox** helper functions are not related to an instance of a component and therefore kept as seperate functions. **CircularJS** internally also uses quite some of those functions.
-The resource `circular` (when imported) has a reference to it as `Circular.Toolbox`, but it can ofcourse also imported as such: `require(['toolbox'])`.
+The resource `circular` (when imported) has a reference to it as `Circular.Toolbox`, but it can ofcourse also be imported as such: `require(['toolbox'])`.

 - [convertToType(value)](#converttotypevalue) converts literals to a logical type
 - [closest(element, selector, root)](#closestelement-selector-root) in case `Element.closest()` is not vailable in browser.